Unreal-ORM Tutorial

 async function testValidation() { try { // This will fail - missing required field 'name' await User.create(db, { email: 'incomplete@example.com' }); } catch (err) { console.log('Validation error:', err.message); }

-try { // This will fail - duplicate email (unique index) await User.create(db, { name: 'Another Bob', email: 'bob@example.com' // Already exists }); } catch (err) { console.log('Constraint error:', err.message); }}
+try { // This will fail - duplicate email (unique index) await User.create(db, { name: 'Another Bob', email: 'bob@example.com' // Already exists }); } catch (err) { console.log('Constraint error:', err.message); }}SurrealDB native errors are passed through directly - no ORM-specific error wrapping.

 Edge Tables (Many-to-Many)

-Section titled “Edge Tables (Many-to-Many)”For many-to-many relationships, use Table.relation
+Section titled “Edge Tables (Many-to-Many)”For many-to-many relationships, use Table.relation:

 class Comment extends Table.normal({ name: 'comment', fields: { content: Field.string(), author: Field.record(() => User), post: Field.record(() => Post), }, schemafull: true,}) {}

-// Edge table for likesclass Liked extends Table.relation({ name: 'liked', fields: { in: Field.record(() => User), out: Field.record(() => Post), timestamp: Field.datetime({ default: () => new Date() }), }, schemafull: true,}) {}
+// Edge table for likesclass Liked extends Table.relation({ name: 'liked', fields: { in: Field.record(() => User), out: Field.record(() => Post), timestamp: Field.datetime({ default: surql`time::now()` }), }, schemafull: true,}) {}

 async function testEdges() { await applySchema(db, [User, Post, Comment, Liked]);

-// Create like relationship const like = await Liked.create(db, { in: user.id, out: post.id, timestamp: new Date() });
+// Create like relationship const like = await Liked.create(db, { in: user.id, out: post.id, });

-console.log('User liked post at:', like.timestamp);}
+console.log('User liked post at:', like.timestamp);}Complete Example

 Section titled “Complete Example”Here’s the full working blog API:

-import { Surreal } from 'surrealdb';import Table, { Field, Index, applySchema } from 'unreal-orm';
+// src/blog-api.tsimport { Surreal } from 'surrealdb';import Table, { Field, Index, applySchema } from 'unreal-orm';

 // Modelsclass User extends Table.normal({ name: 'user', fields: { name: Field.string(), email: Field.string(), bio: Field.option(Field.string()), }, schemafull: true,}) { getDisplayName() { return `${this.name} <${this.email}>`; }}